 When anxiety lingers, it affects children in their day-to-day life.
 Get ahead of their worries by recognizing these signs of child anxiety.
+Check out the emotions identification toolkit to help kids dive deep into their feelings and emotions and uncover what’s going on under the surface and feel confident to communicate these revelations.

 From time to time, parents and children alike are known to be anxious over things.
 For most people, it goes away, but for others, it lingers and affects their ability to function.
 An estimated 9.4% of children in the US aged 3-14 experience anxiety, making it one of the most common issues affecting children.
 This is why it’s so important to understand the signs of child anxiety as a parent!